Skip to content

 self.task_names = [task.name for task in self.tasks]

-evaluate_model(model, use_cache=True, run_model=True, raise_errors=True, cache_dir=None, verbose=True)
+evaluate_model(self, model, use_cache=True, run_model=True, raise_errors=True, cache_dir=None, verbose=True)

 Evaluate a model on the benchmark.